tille/algorithm-challenges/README.md

 # algorithm-challenges
-Solutions to some data structures and algorithm challenges written by me during [2009 - 2016].
+Solutions to some data structures and algorithm challenges written by me among [2009 - 2016].

-It was such a trip tru the hardest know-problems in computer science, great minds, great algorithms, amazing places and extraordinary people.
+It was such a trip tru the hardest known-problems in computer science, great minds, great algorithms, amazing places and extraordinary people.

 The competitive programming journey will always be in my memories,